bertdeterd/vuepress-scp-cf/docs/packages/vueplugins.md

 ## vue-plugin-scp-cf-approuter

 A package to create an approuter in a few steps/commands from a basic vue.js application for the Cloud Foundry SAP Cloud Platform (SCP).
-The approuter is the central point of entry to your business applications.
+The approuter is the central point of entry to your business applications.<br>
+For more info, check [here](https://bertdeterd.github.io/vuepress-scp-cf/approuter/start.html)

 <br>

 ### Prerequisite